 Depending on your aesthetic of choice, a bedroom could be bold and eccentric, dark and sophisticated, or bright and utterly pared-down.
-One thing a bedroom should alway be, though, is cozy.
+One thing a bedroom should always be, though, is cozy.
 We humans spend one-third of our lives sleeping, and those of us who love the snooze button log even more time in bed.
 So having a cozy bedroom isn’t just nice—it’s nonnegotiable.
 How could we possibly skimp on comfort when it’s central to our entire bedroom experience?

 The foundation of any cozy bedroom is, of course, the bed.
 If your mattress is flat, or lumpy, or shockingly springy, no amount of decor can save you.
 A cozy bedroom can’t just look plush and inviting—it has to envelop you in a sensory hug.
 Every glance, smell, and touch should drip with snuggly warmth.
-And nothing ruins a mood like flopping onto a fluffy mattress, only to discover it’s really, really hard.
+And nothing ruins a mood like flopping onto a fluffy mattress only to discover it’s really, really hard.

 Once your bed is in place, there’s room to get creative.
 And you can start to imagine what kind of cozy space you want to cultivate.
 Does comfort, for you, mean a collection of sweet, woodsy candles?
 Or a blanket that feels like a big old hug?
 Is it a veritable forest of lush plants adorning every corner?
 Or a rug so shaggy it softens every step you take?